Israel, Hamas skirmish in Gaza as truce efforts pick up pace | Law-Order

 "We are working to achieve another framework for the release of our abductees, as well as the completion of the elimination of the Hamas battalions in Rafah," Netanyahu said on Facebook, referring to the town in the far south of Gaza near the border with Egypt.
 This week, he added, the Israeli security cabinet would approve military plans for Rafah - including the evacuation of more than a million displaced Palestinian civilians who have been sheltering there, and whose fate worries world powers.

 Almost 30,000 Palestinians have been killed in the war, Gaza medical officials say.
 The Hamas raid of Oct.
 7 killed 1,200 people in Israel, which has also lost 241 soldiers in Gaza ground fighting that followed, according to official tallies.
-(Additional reporting by Nafisa Eltahir; Writing by Dan Williams; Editing by Alex Richardson)
+(Additional reporting by Nafisa Eltahir; and Valerie Insinna, Susan Heavey and Steve Holland in Washington; Writing by Dan Williams; Editing by Alex Richardson and Andrea Ricci)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)